MOBILIZING OUR CAPITAL TOWARDS SUSTAINABILITY:

 Mr. TAKATSU Naoshi

-After these substantial interventions and rich discussions, Mr. TAKATSU Naoshi, Managing Partner at IMD Business School, ended the Forum with concluding remarks.
+After these substantial interventions and rich discussions, Mr. TAKATSU Naoshi, Managing Partner, North East Asia at IMD (International Institute for Management Development), ended the Forum with concluding remarks.
 He shared highlights and summarized essential points brought up by all speakers and panelists.

 Noting that the advancement of sustainable finance requires many stakeholders to join forces, Mr. Takatsu also introduced the upcoming IMD report “Business Transformation and Climate Change”.
 The report finds that profound changes happen through systems collaboration, in which the industry moves to achieve objectives in sync with the public sector and civil society.
 In such an effort, systems leadership, meaning the capacity to see the larger system, to encourage reflection, and to shift the collective focus from reactive problem-solving to co-creating the future, is essential.
 For organizations willing to transform themselves, IMD has identified six practical recommendations: 1) Anchor a commitment on climate in the business purpose, 2) Set the tone from the top, 3) Integrate sustainability in the business strategy, 4) Add sustainability to each role, 5) Focus on issues that matter, 6) Change a few systems to facilitate transformation.